soffes/soff.es-archive/Readme.markdown

     $ git clone https://github.com/soffes/soff.es.git
     $ cd soff.es

-Import my posts:
+Import my lastest posts:

-    $ rake import
+    $ rake update_post

 Now you can start the server with [Shotgun](https://github.com/rtomayko/shotgun):

     $ bundle exec shotgun

-Then open <http://localhost:9292> in your browser to see it running.
+Then open <http://localhost:9393> in your browser to see it running.
 If you have issues getting it up and running, [send me an email](mailto:sam@soff.es).

-## Further

-At some point, I plan on moving a lot of this into a gem.